-Note: You can automatically generate documentation (HTML, PDF, CHM, ...) from the metadata in the data dictionary (SELECT FROM dictionary) with for instance the option to 'Generate DB Doc' from the connections window/tab in Oracle SQL Developer, Quest Toad's 'HTML Schema Doc Generator' in the Database > Report menu.
-Specialized tools to extract and display metadata from Oracle's data dictionary exist too: for example, the xSQL's excellent Database Documenter or the free SchemaSpy.
+Note: You can automatically generate documentation (HTML, PDF, CHM, ...) from the metadata in the data dictionary (SELECT \ FROM dictionary) with for instance the option to 'Generate DB Doc' from the connections window/tab in Oracle SQL Developer, Quest Toad's 'HTML Schema Doc Generator' in the Database > Report menu.
+Specialized tools to extract and display metadata from Oracle's data dictionary exist too: for example, devart's dbForge Documenter or the free SchemaSpy.